juttle/juttle/docs/adapters/file.md

 Parameter         |             Description          | Required?
 ----------------- | -------------------------------- | ---------:
-`-file`           | File path on the local filesystem, absolute or relative to the current working directory  | Yes `-bufferLimit`    | Maximum number of points to buffer in memory before each write to the specified file | No; defaults to 100000
-`-maxFilesize`    | Maximum size of the file being written to, limited since the entire JSON needs to fit in memory | No; defaults to 200MB
+`-file`           | File path on the local filesystem, absolute or relative to the current working directory  | Yes `-bufferLimit`    | Maximum number of points that will be written to the file. | No; defaults to 100 `-maxFilesize`    | Maximum size of the file being written to, limited since the entire JSON needs to fit in memory | No; defaults to 200MB
-`-flushFrequency` | How often (in number of points) to flush the points in memory out to the specified file | No; defaults to every 100 points
+`-limit` | Maximum number of points in a file before we'd stop writing points to the file to avoid running out of memory | No; defaults to 100000

 If the file already exists and contains a valid JSON array, the write will append new data rather than overwrite.